gloveboxes/doc-intelligence-docs/docs/10-provision-azure-services.md

     Storage account: storagexxxxxxxxxxx
     ```

-1. Leave VS Code Codespace open, as you'll need it in the next section of the workshop.
+1. Leave VS Code open, as you'll need it in the next section of the workshop.